Quick Links

 Relationships & Sexual Education (RSE) at Greenlands Primary

-In Term 5, the Relationships theme focuses on a range of topics such as families, friendships, pets and animals, love and loss.
+In Term 5, the Relationships topic focuses on a range of topics such as families, friendships, pets and animals, love and loss.
 An essential part of this topic focuses on safeguarding and keeping children safe.
 This topic also includes work on cyber safety, social networking with an emphasis on keeping safe on the internet.

-Throughout the term children will learn strategies to deal with conflict, their own strengths and selfesteem.
+Throughout the term children will learn strategies to deal with conflict, their own strengths and self-esteem.
 Children will have the opportunity to identify different roles and responsibilities in different families, looking at a variety of stereotypes.
 All of the lessons will be delivered in an age-appropriate way, including through books and stories, to meet the children's needs.

-In Term 6, the Changing Me theme focuses on how the children change as they grow older, from young to old, throughout their teenage years, assertiveness, self-respect and safeguarding.
+In Term 6, the Changing Me topic focuses on how the children change as they grow older, from young to old, throughout their teenage years, assertiveness, self-respect and safeguarding.
 Many diverse themes will be discussed and explored such as self and body image, puberty, attracting and accepting changes.

-In Year 6 we teach a separate sex education unit of work.
+In Year 6, we teach a separate sex education unit of work.
 The content of this will be shared with parents at the beginning of term 6 and you will have the option to withdraw your child from this aspect of RSE.

 RSE Policy